rsm-gh/akbl/README.md

 # AKBL History

+## History
 AKBL stands for **A**lienware **K**ey**B**oard **L**ights (despite the fact that it controlls much more than the keyboard).
 And I created my first version in 2014 by hacking PyAlienFX.

-It was a real hack from PyAlienFX because in that time I did not know about programming, and I only wanted to code a command for turning on and off the keyboard lights.
-So I mostly did some dirty modifications, and to avoid people blaming PyAlienFX for my modifications, I released it with a new name.
+It was a real hack from PyAlienFX because at that time I did not know about programming, and I only wanted to code a command for turning on and off the keyboard lights.
+So I mostly did some dirty modifications, and to avoid people blaming PyAlienFX for my code, I released it with a new name.

 Then with the time, I realized that PyAlienFX was kinda dead and I was having fun learning python with this software.
 So I started fixing bugs, removing private content from the interface and creating new features.
 The major features that I have added are: